 It was true, but he had to know.
 He pulled the spyglass free, extended it, and focused it on the leader—whose gestures had arranged things so precisely while the others merely followed along.
 Yes: He wore a necklace hung with a great jadeite stone.

-“Shut up, Relic,” Jace murmured.
+“Shut up, bookshelf,” Jace murmured.
 He could feel the disapproving gaze on his back.
 It didn’t matter now—now, on the verge of a great discovery.

 Don’t you even think about it, boy, said Thean.

 It was so loud that Jace almost shushed it.

 Your partner is back at camp.
 I suggest you join him.